This article describes the setup steps for Criteo → Google BigQuery pipeline.

-1. On the OWOX BI main page, click Create pipeline:
+1. On the OWOX BI main page, click the 'New' button and choose 'Pipeline':

 5. Select or add new access to a Google BigQuery account where you want to store the exported data: